asadadnan11/credit-card-delinquency/README.md

 **Risk Assessment**: The predictive model enables proactive identification of customers likely to become delinquent, allowing for early intervention strategies that can prevent losses before they occur.

 **Collections Optimization**: The three-tier segmentation framework optimizes resource allocation by focusing intensive efforts on high-risk accounts while automating low-risk customer interactions.
-This approach projects a 34% reduction in overdue balances.
+This approach projects a 34% reduction in overdue balances (simulated estimate).

 **Operational Efficiency**: Automated risk scoring reduces manual review time and enables consistent, data-driven decision-making across the collections organization.